Subdivision includes subdividing land, boundary adjustments or subdividing parts of a building. There is a four-step process for subdivision:

 - by post: Engineering Support Officer, Eurobodalla Shire Council, PO Box 99 Moruya NSW 2537

 You will need to include payment with your posted application.
-Please contact the Engineering Support Officer for a contributions/maintenance bond quote first to avoid delay in lodgement.
+Please contact the Engineering Support Officer for a contributions/maintenance bond quote first to avoid delay in processing.

 - Once a complete application has been received, Council will assess the application and provide a response within 14 days of the date of lodgement.